cewing/codefellows_f2_python/source/session02.rst

 *what* you are doing and *why*.

 When you are finished, push your changes to your fork of the class repository in GitHub.
-Then make a pull request and submit your assignment in canvas.
+Then make a pull request and submit your assignment in Canvas.

 ::

-    - Adapted from "Think Python": Chapter 6, excercise 5.
+    - Adapted from "Think Python": Chapter 6, exercise 5.

 Task 2
 ------